-In addition, unofficial 'old Guide' groups were springing up to deal with the problem of staying in touch with former members, and Guiding was looking more generally at how to deal with girls of Ranger age and above whose working hours prevented them from being active Rangers.
+In addition, unofficial 'old Guide' groups were springing up to deal with the problem of staying in touch with former members, and Guiding was looking more generally at how to deal with girls of Ranger age and above whose working hours prevented them from being active members of Ranger units.
 During the early 1930s there was long and anguished debate in "The Guider" on whether having Ranger units with an average age in the upper 20s (and some members in their 40s) was a problem, or not a problem!

-Over time, various unofficial local clubs and groups to cater for 'former Guides' started to spread to meet the demand.
-Such was the popularity of groups in differing locations that, by 1935, Guiding organisations across Europe had jointly published proposals for a 'Fourth Section' - and 'Old Guide' groups of various sorts were being set up across the UK, and in some cases seeking official registration and recognition at headquarters - and a headquarters "Recorder" had been appointed to deal with them.
+The various local clubs and groups for 'former Guides' spread to meet the demand.
+Such was the popularity that, by 1935, Guiding organisations across Europe had jointly published proposals for a 'Fourth Section' - and 'Old Guide' groups of various sorts were being set up across the UK, and in some cases seeking official registration and recognition at headquarters - and a headquarters "Recorder" had been appointed to deal with them.
 Some were for the former members of a particular unit, whereas others covered any former Guides who were living in a particular District or even County, regardless of where they had originally done their Guiding.
 They tended to follow the format of school 'Old Girls' groups, with both social meetings for the members, and invitations to attend or help at local Guide events.
 They might also provide a 'service team' of extra staff or instructors for unit activities and camps.
-In 1936 there was a proposal for more formal groups to be set up, and the name suggested by Baden-Powell for them was 'Guidons' - but unlike his ideas for other sections, this name does not appear to have caught on.
+In 1936 there was a proposal for more formal groups to be set up, and the name suggested by Baden-Powell for them was 'Guidons' - but unlike his name ideas for other sections, this name does not appear to have caught on.
 Each group was encouraged to have a 'Recorder' who acted as secretary and organiser, and the Recorders were asked to keep in touch with the 'Old Guides Recorder' at Headquarters and send regular updates of their activities.
 There was also an occasional column in 'The Guider' publishing these reports - they seem to suggest that programmes were generally a mixture of social meetings, outings, and backroom support of unit activities such as doing the teas at unit fundraisers - so the origins of being allocated that particular chore really do go right back to the beginnings of Trefoil Guild . . . !

 In 1937 the first national "Old Guides" conference was held.
 They chose to have a special tie, in navy with red and green stripes, but opted not to have a special Promise Badge for Trefoil Guild, as members already had Promise Badges from their Guiding membership.
 In 1938 it was announced that Old Guides Recorders would be warranted, and would be entitled to wear the Secretary badge - and any Old Guide who had been a Commissioner, Secretary or Guider could wear the Old Guide Cockade in uniform.